Blood clots should be a real concern to everyone who travels on long flights. Women who take certain birth control pills are at an even higher risk.

 What are the Best Compression Socks for Long Flights

-This table summarizes some of the top compression sock options available on the market.
+In the table below you will find key information about the best compression socks for travel available on the market today.
 It includes a range of styles(i.e. the best compression stockings), prices, and pressure levels.
 More details about each of the top compression sock recommendations follow below the table.

 Best Mild Pressure Compression Socks